Jim H

 parameter -> { code block }

-For example, consider a method to print all strings in a list:
+For example, consider a method to print all items in a list:

 public <T> void printAll(List<T> list) {